Hardik-G/Dont-OverFit/README.md

 <li>Gaussian Naive Bayes Classifier (Accuracy = 0.611)</li>
 </ol>

-** NOTE: Python Implementation for the above can be found in the Classification Models Directory **
+<strong>NOTE: Python Implementation for the above can be found in the Classification Models Directory</strong>

 ### Dimensionality Reduction